 Computing accounting skills are valued in nearly every type of business and industry and graduates with a Computer Accounting Assistant certificate can find employment in a range of areas.
 The program is comprised of nine online courses.
 You will complete tasks and assignments to meet specific deadlines, but may choose to complete them at times that best fit your schedule.

 During the program, you are given an introduction to manual accounting, with particular attention paid to fundamental accounting principles and their application in day-to-day situations.
-You will learn common accounting systems, including sales, purchases, taxes and qualify for accounting office support positions such as bookkeeping assistant, data entry clerk, financial assistant, payroll support and computer-related positions.
+You will learn common accounting systems, including sales, purchases, taxes and payroll.